Carmichael coal mine: Taxpayer funding

+In late 2024, U.S. authorities issued an arrest warrant for Adani's founder, Gautam Adani, accusing him of bribing Indian government officials with hundreds of millions of dollars.

 Indigenous community impacts

-Native Title court cases
+Native title court cases

 In 2016, a group of Indigenous landholders launched a case in the Queensland Supreme court against the granting of Adani's mining lease, on the basis that they had not been properly consulted.
 The court ruled against overturning the mining lease.
 A 2018 appeal upheld the 2016 decision.

 Land use agreements

 At a 2017 meeting, the majority of Wangan and Jagalingou (W&J) people present voted to accept the proposed mining rights deal presented by Adani.
 However, several W&J people have stated that they were paid by Adani to attend, or that their vote against the deal was not counted.
 The resulting indigenous land use agreement was accepted by 7 of 12 W&J representatives.

 A 2019 appeal by the other 5 W&J representatives was dismissed by the Federal Court, with Adani seeking $600,000 in court costs from the W&J representatives.

 As of August 2022, members of the Wangan and Jagalingou people continue to occupy a cultural ceremony and camp site near the mine.